AMC Fight Nights: Founding of Fight Nights Global

 The company was founded in 2010 by a Russian athlete, businessman and sports ambassador Kamil Gadzhiev, together with a multiple time world kickboxing champion Batu Khasikov, a television producer Sangadji Tarbaev, the "SHANDESIGN" studio head Sergei Shanovich and the Goldman Sachs Russia CEO Sergey Arsenyev.
-At that time the company was called FIGHT NIGHTS and later rebranded as Eurasia Fight Nights (EFN).

-2010-2015: early years
+2010–2015: early years

 Initially, Fight Nights Global (at that time called FIGHT NIGHTS) fights were held in a ring under MMA and K-1 rules.
 The first event featured Lightweight Grand Prix, which was won by Murad Machaev.
 In the main event Batu Khasikov knocked out Ricardo Fernandes.
 Rasul Mirzaev defeated Marat Pekov via judges decision and became the first FIGHT NIGHTS champion in the Featherweight category.

 The first high-profile event happened in November 2011 in Moscow and featured the Greek kickboxer Mike Zambidis facing Batu Khasikov.
 Batu won by TKO in the first round and broke his opponent's jaw.